-Starbucks are to trial a 5p charge on the use of paper cups from next month in a bid to encourage reusable containers.
+Starbucks to trial a 5p charge for paper cups

 The trial will take place in over 20 stores in London in an initial 3 month trial.